CPK Insurance

 The main pricing factors in Maryland are coverage limits, deductibles, claims history, location, industry risk, and policy endorsements.
 Maryland’s premium index is 116, so local pricing can run above the national average, especially when property moves through higher-risk areas.

-The data provided says the market is regulated by the Maryland Insurance Administration and that coverage requirements may vary by industry and business size.
+The market is regulated by the Maryland Insurance Administration, and coverage requirements may vary by industry and business size.
 That means there is no single statewide inland marine minimum listed here, so your requirements depend on your operations and the carrier’s underwriting rules.

 Start with a property list, the values of your tools or equipment, and the Maryland locations where the property is used or stored.
 Then compare quotes from multiple carriers, because Maryland has a competitive market with 480 active insurers and state guidance encourages shopping around.